Advanced Finance

 It applies mathematical models and statistics but interprets and tests them in a real-world economic and behavioral contexts.

-Recall that the finance goals of the corporatio are, from the stockholders' point of view:
+Recall that the finance goals of the corporation are, from the stockholders' point of view:

 • maximize current wealth